DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters.md

 * [Request and Pass Report Parameter Values](use-report-parameters/request-and-pass-report-parameter-values.md)

-	Illustrates how to assign the default and custom values to a report's parameters and describes the editors that are used to request these values in a Print Preview.
+	Illustrates how to assign default and custom values to a report's parameters and describes the editors that are used to request these values in a Print Preview.

 * [Multi-Value and Cascading Report Parameters](use-report-parameters/multi-value-and-cascading-parameters.md)